-1. Find that the emergency use for a temporary period not-to-exceed three (3) years of operation, of a portion of the Department of Recreation and Parks' (RAP), Arroyo Seco Park (Attachment 1) located at Arroyo Drive and Avenue 60, Los Angeles, California 90042 (Los Angeles County Assessor's Parcel No. (APN) 5492-021-900), as a temporary homeless shelter site, is consistent with the use of a portion of Arroyo Seco Park (Park) for park purposes;
+1. Find that the emergency use for a temporary period not to exceed three (3) years of operation, of a portion of the Department of Recreation and Parks' (RAP) Eagle Rock Recreation Center (Attachment 1) located at 7570 Figueroa Street, Los Angeles, California 90041 (Los Angeles County Assessor's Parcel Nos.
+5691-017-803,902,904), as a temporary homeless shelter site, is consistent with the use of a portion of Eagle Rock Recreation Center (Park) for park purposes;

-- 2. Approve the proposed construction of the CD 14 Tiny Homes Village Project on a portion of RAP's Arroyo Seco Park and its operation for a period not to exceed three (3) years (Project), as further described in the Summary of this Report; - 3.
-Approve design plans, substantially in the form as attached to this Report and further described in the Summary of this Report, for the proposed Project to be located in a portion of the Park (Attachment 2); - 4.
+- 2. Approve the proposed construction of the CD 14 Tiny Homes Village Project on a portion of RAP's Eagle Rock Recreation Center and its operation for a period not to exceed three (3) years (Project), as further described in the Summary of this Report; - 3.
+Approve the design plans, substantially in the form as attached to this Report and further described in the Summary of this Report, for the proposed Project to be located in a portion of the Park (Attachment 2); - 4.
 Authorize RAP's General Manager or designee to approve technical revisions to the plans as necessary, to complete the construction of the proposed Project; - 5.
-Authorize RAP's General Manager or designee to issue a license (e.g. Temporary Right of Entry Permit), as needed, to the Department of Public Works, Bureau of Engineering (BOE); Department of General Services (GSD); or other City Departments to conduct site preparation, utility installation, construction and other works related to the installation of the proposed Project at the Park; - 6.
-Authorize RAP's General Manager or designee, which may include another City Department, to issue a license to a housing operator for the operation, security, and maintenance of the proposed Project for a period not to exceed three (3) years of operation; - 7.
-Determine that the proposed Project is statutorily exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Public Resources Code Section 21080(b)(4) [Specific action necessary to prevent or mitigate an emergency] as also reflected in CEQA Guideline Section 15269(c); Public Resources Code section 21080.27 (AB 1197) [Any activity approved by or carried out by the City of Los Angeles in furtherance of providing emergency shelters or supportive housing in the City of Los Angeles]; and Governor's order N-32-20 [Suspension of Division 13, commencing with Section 21000, of the Public Resources Code and regulations adopted pursuant that Division for any project using Homeless Emergency Aid Program Funds, Homeless Housing Assistance and Prevention Program Funds or Funds Appropriated in Senate Bill 89, signed on March 17, 2020]; - 8.
-Request BOE to file a Notice of Exemption (NOE) within five (5) working days of approval with the Office of Planning and Research (OPR) and the Los Angeles County Clerk's Office; and, - 9.
-Authorize RAP Staff to make technical corrections to carry out the intent of this Report.
+Authorize RAP's General Manager or designee to issue a license (e.g. Temporary Right-of-Entry Permit), as needed, to the Department of Public Works, Bureau of Engineering (BOE); Department of General Services (GSD); or other City Departments to conduct site preparation, utility installation, construction and other works related to the installation of the proposed Project at the Park; - 6.
+Authorize RAP's General Manager or designee, which may include another City Department, to issue a license to a housing operator for the operation, security, and maintenance of the proposed Project for a period not to exceed three (3) years of operation: - 7.
+Determine that the proposed Project is statutorily exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Public Resources Code (PRC) Section 21080(b)(4) [Specific actions to prevent or mitigate and emergency], as also reflected in Article 18, Section 15269(c) of California CEQA Guidelines; PRC Section 21080.27 [Activity approved by or carried out by the City of Los Angeles in furtherance of providing emergency shelters or supportive housing in the City of Los Angeles]; and Governor's Executive Order No. N-32-20 [Suspension of Division 13, commencing with Section 21000, of the PRC and regulations adopted pursuant to that Division for any project using Homeless Emergency Aid Program funds, Homeless Housing, Assistance, and Prevention Program funds, or funds appropriated in Senate Bill 89, signed on March 17, 2020]; - 8.
+Request BOE to file a Notice of Exemption (NOE) within five (5) working days of approval with the Office of Planning and Research (OPR) and the Los Angeles County Clerk's Office; and - 9.
+Approve the Recommendations contained in this Report subject to the execution of an agreement between the City of Los Angeles and the Southern California Edison Company (SCE) for use of SCE's property in connection with the proposed Project; - 10.
+Approve the Recommendations contained in this Report subject to the execution of an agreement between the City of Los Angeles and the County of Los Angeles (County) for use of County property in connection with the proposed Project; and

+11. Authorize RAP Staff to make technical corrections to carry out the intent of this Report.